Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

     The `--prereq` option ensures all required components are powered on first.
 The `--continue` option allows the command to complete in systems without fully populated hardware.

-1. After the required components have powered on, power on and boot the nodes using the Boot Orchestration Services \(BOS\).
+1. After the required components have powered on, the nodes can be powered on and booted using the Boot Orchestration Service \(BOS\).

 ## Update air-cooled compute node BMC, BIOS, iLO 5, iLO 6, and system ROM